 If you're experiencing multiple signs that your control arm is past its prime, then there's a good chance that it's simply time to move on and replace it.
 The problem is, it presents a whole new decision to consider.

-There are two types of control arms to consider when it becomes clear that replacement is necessary: Balljoint and Uni-Ball arms.
-They each have their merits, so it’s worth weighing the pros and cons carefully before making the decision.
+There are two types of adjustable upper control arms to consider when it becomes clear that replacement is necessary: Balljoint and Uni-Ball arms.
+They each have their merits, so it's worth weighing the pros and cons carefully before making the decision.

 • Ball Joint Upper Control Arms: The balljoint design utilizes a classic joint style that can be found in most vehicles dating back to the start of automotive history.
 Operating under the same principle as a human shoulder joint, the balljoint contains a spherical bearing inside a rounded housing.
 This joint attaches to the steering knuckle of your vehicle's wheel hub assembly and allows for independent movement relative to the chassis.
 Balljoint upper control arms are generally cheaper and easier to maintain than the alternative uni-ball design.
 It's a tried and tested format that will serve most purposes from daily commuting to light off-road driving.
 However, ball joints are primarily designed with comfort in mind, so they tend to be badly equipped to handle more strenuous levels of wear and tear.